web-push-libs/web-push/README.md

 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

-The function returns a Promise, resolved when the request to the push service is successful.
+The function returns a Promise.
 On success, the promise is resolved to the body of the response from the push service.
 On failure, the promise is rejected with a `WebPushError`, which extends an `Error` with the following properties:
 - *statusCode*, the status code of the response from the push service;